ADMAVEN (TAGZZOO LTD) PUBLISHER TERMS OF SERVICE

 7.4.
 The Company does not monitor content provided or made available in or through Media or the Solution, nor does it screen or has any control over such content.
 Publisher shall be solely responsible for all content so provided and in no event shall the Company be liable for any damages or loss whatsoever, whether direct, indirect, general, special, compensatory, punitive, consequential, and/or incidental, arising out of or relating such content or the use of the Media.

 8. Limitation of Liability

 8.1.
 In no event shall either party be liable to the other party for any incidental, indirect, special, exemplary, or consequential damages including, but not limited to, damages for loss of profits, business interruption, loss of information, and the like, in each case even if such party has been advised of the possibility of such damages.
-Without derogating from any of the foregoing, Publisher’s total aggregate liability under this Agreement, if any, to the Company’s or any other person or entity, in connection with any claim relating to this Agreement, including any services provided by or on behalf of company, will be limited to an amount equal to the lower of (i) US$10,000 or (ii) the amount received by the Company under this Agreement during the 30 day period immediately preceding the date of the claim.
+Notwithstanding anything to the contrary, Publisher’s total aggregate liability under this Agreement, if any, to the Company’s or any other person or entity, in connection with any claim relating to this Agreement, including any services provided by or on behalf of company, will be limited to an amount equal to the lower of (i) US$10,000 or (ii) the amount received by the Company under this Agreement during the 30 day period immediately preceding the date of the claim.
 The existence of one or more claims will not enlarge this limit.
 This section shall survive the expiration and/or termination of this Agreement.